ardinor/mojibake/README.md

 - Photo galleries
 - Code highlighting - DONE
 - Comments approved/deleted don't remove the title 'comments on <name>' in the Admin page
+- Truncating the posts makes the code numbering go funny?

 REQUIREMENTS